Sumboard

 Traditional dashboards show what happened.
 AI-powered conversational interfaces explain why it happened and what to do about it.

 Natural Language Querying (NLQ) allows users to ask questions using everyday language instead of technical query syntax.
-AI translates intent into database queries and returns visualized results—eliminating the need for SQL knowledge or dashboard navigation.
+AI translates intent into database queries and returns visualized results, eliminating the need for SQL knowledge or dashboard menus.

 Healthcare platforms like NeuroFlow embedded conversational analytics and achieved 85% NPS scores.
-Manufacturing ERPs use NLQ to let plant managers ask "which production lines are running behind schedule" without navigating complex dashboard hierarchies.
+Manufacturing ERPs use NLQ to let plant managers ask "which production lines are running behind schedule" without working through complex dashboard hierarchies.

 Implementation reality check: NLQ only works with clean, well-structured data.
 If your data warehouse has inconsistent naming conventions or poor documentation, AI will generate nonsense.